 - Describe the target population you anticipate serving, including socioeconomic status, racial demographics, geographic location(s), age range of the children, and approximately how many women your collaborative estimates that it will have capacity to serve during the grant period. - Services Provided: - Describe in detail the services that will be provided for the women and the services that will be provided for their children.
-Identify which services your collaborative has the capacity to provide in-house and the services that will be referred out to other organizations.
-Include information about whether the services provided are evidence-based and/or data-driven. - o If you are an existing regional collaborative applying for expansion funding, describe the current gap in services and provide justification to support the need for expansion funds. - How will your program actively engage individuals with lived experience? - Present your proposed evaluation plan.
+Identify which services your collaborative has the capacity to provide in-house and the services that will be referred out to other organizations. - o If you are an existing regional collaborative applying for expansion funding, describe the current gap in services and provide justification to support the need for expansion funds. - How will your program actively engage individuals with lived experience? - Present your proposed evaluation plan.
 How will you know that the project made a difference?
 Describe the methods used to measure these outcomes.